REHA 4015 Physiotherapy for Chronic Illness and Disease

 Coordinator Genevieve Dwyer Opens in new window

-Description This unit focuses on the role of physiotherapy in chronic disease management.
+Description This subject focuses on the role of physiotherapy in chronic disease management.
 A case-based learning approach will be undertaken to provide students with the theory, research and practice which underpins the assessment and treatment of people with chronic disease.
 The role of lifestyle factors in the development of chronic disease will be explored, along with health promotion and preventative strategies.
 The importance of client-centred care, which respects culture and diversity, and the multidisciplinary team approach will also be investigated in the context of frequently occurring chronic conditions.

 School Health Sciences